deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/melodl4j/README.md

 Listen: http://truthsite.org/music/melodies-like-pop.mp3, http://truthsite.org/music/melodies-like-bach.mp3, and http://truthsite.org/music/melodies-like-the-beatles.mp3 are examples of melodies created by the neural network (eight melodies each).

-The neural network was trained on melodies extracted from midi files at http://truthsite.org/music/pop-midi.zip, http://truthsite.org/music/bach-midi.zip, and the Beatles MIDI files at http://colinraffel.com/projects/lmd/.
+The neural network was trained on melodies extracted from midi files at http://truthsite.org/music/pop-midi.zip, http://truthsite.org/music/bach-midi.zip, and http://colinraffel.com/projects/lmd/.

 The LSTM neural network is based on the GravesLSTMCharModellingExample class by Alex Black in deeplearning4j.